From the Waimea Farmers Markets to Rum Tasting and a Cultural Helicopter Tour, We’ve Got Your Trip Covered

 Cultural Helicopter Tour With Paradise Helicopters

 Some of the Big Island’s most iconic landmarks, sacred sites and waterfalls are only accessible via helicopter.
 Therefore, a cultural tour with Mauna Lani’s local Hawai’i expert and cultural ambassador, “Uncle” Danny Akaka, is an exceptional way to experience them.
-You’ll look out over Waipi’o Valley, a historic landmark that King Kamehameha the Great once called home, and get serenaded by Uncle Danny with his favorite songs on the ‘ukulele at wahi pana (sacred place), Āpua Point, which lies at the base of an 800-foot waterfall.
+You’ll look out over Waipi’o Valley, a historic landmark that King Kamehameha the Great once called home.
+Then get serenaded by Uncle Danny with his favorite songs on the ‘ukulele at wahi pana (sacred place), Āpua Point.
+This spot lies at the base of an 800-foot waterfall.

 Coastal Adventures on the Kalama Kai

-A coastal adventure along the Kohala Coast is another must-do at Mauna Lani, and chartering the resort’s 42-foot Yellowfin powerboat, Kalama Kai (which means “light of the sea” in Hawai’ian), is one of the best ways to spend time on the water.
+A coastal adventure along the Kohala Coast is another must-do at Mauna Lani.
+Chartering the resort’s 42-foot Yellowfin powerboat, Kalama Kai (which means “light of the sea” in Hawai’ian), is one of the best ways to spend time on the water.
 The four-hour experience—which includes lunch, drinks and snacks for up to six people—can be tailored accordingly.
-Private snorkeling and offshore fishing excursions can reward with green sea turtle, tropical fish and spinner dolphin sightings, while the island’s secluded black-sand beaches and untouched marine sanctuaries only accessible by boat are great for stand-up paddleboarding.
+Private snorkeling and offshore fishing excursions can reward with green sea turtle, tropical fish and spinner dolphin sightings.
+Meanwhile the island’s secluded black-sand beaches and untouched marine sanctuaries only accessible by boat are great for stand-up paddleboarding.

 7/22